mamy-CS/nvidia-k8s-mps-experiments/mps-experiments/experiments.md

       - Require manual /tmp/nvidia-mps handling and control script setup.
    - Images with outdated nvidia-smi:
       - May crash when MPS tries to initialize or allocate.

+* These experiments are run using CUDA version 12.2

 ## Experiments
 1. Normal GPU Burn Run - 9 Replicas, 10GB Usage Each